 - What you get: A rotating lineup of titles that at the moment includes Kingpin, Memento, and Lawrence of Arabia., but Gravity is on there in November!
 And for the kids, Muppets from Space!

 - Should you pay for it?
 You can’t pay for something that’s free!

 - How much does it cost: A basic membership costs $12.99 a month.

 - What you get: Well, you get the faster shipping for all products you buy on Amazon, plus a revolving library of a ton of different streaming video, consisting of both original shows and films, plus old classics, too.
 In terms of kids content, this includes a huge library of original shows like Pete the Cat, Kung-Fu Panda and If You Give a Mouse a Cookie, all of which are more interesting than Paw Patrol.

 - Should you pay for it?
 Chances are, you probably already do.
 Of all the streaming services, Amazon Prime is the one most families will probably never get rid of, because it comes with so many other benefits unconnected to streaming TV.
 In other words, it’s not like your Netflix subscription can let you get books and clothes delivered to your house faster.

 - Should you pay for it?
 This is the hardest question.
 On the one hand, there’s a chance that Netflix might be irrelevant for families in the next few years.
 But then again, it’s still great.
-And Lost in Space season 2 is gonna be great for families with older kids.
+And Lost in Space season 2 is great for families with older kids.
 Trust us!